justbetter/laravel-magento-client/README.md

 ### SearchCriteria / Filtering

-To easily create searchcriteria you can use the `\JustBetter\MagentoClient\Query\SearchCriteria` class.
+To easily create search criteria you can use the `\JustBetter\MagentoClient\Query\SearchCriteria` class.
 For example:

 ```php